CIIED-IIC/E-Cell-Website-V2/README.md

 ## to start

-1. rest of the pages lol
-2. TedX page esp
+1. incubator page or merge it with index.html

 # Bugs